 HISTORY OF GREEN VALLEY

 Giovannini Ranch was founded by the Giovannini family circa 1890.
 However, they weren't the first to inhabit the land and enjoy its bounty.
-The abundance of the creek and multitude of mammals here likely drew great interest from Southern Pomo and probably their predecessors, the Miwok, living in the region.
+The abundance of the creek and multitude of mammals here likely drew great interest from Southern Pomo and, it is assumed that their predecessors, the Miwok, also frequented the valley as they also lived in the region and stewarded land.

 Southern pomo territory

 While there wasn't a "significant" settlement here at Green Valley on record, we do find chards of obsidian and chert after the rains.
 If you close your eyes and listen to the waters of the creek flowing and smell the land, you can envision the bounty of the valley in the early 1800s and before.
-Birds, fish, mammals were likely in abundance as described in "The Ohlone Way."
+Birds, fish, mammals were in abundance to the tune of "The Ohlone Way."

 A cultural survey conducted by Tom Origer & Associates in 2004 found three prehistoric archaeological sites and three historic-period buildings at Green Valley including the Farmhouse, the Barn and the Cric House, or the 'Swamp House' as it used to be called.